Skip to navigation Skip to content Skip to subnav

 (e) Notwithstanding any other provision of this chapter, registration is not required in the case of an economic poison shipped from one plant within this State to another plant within this State operated by the same person.

-(f) The Secretary shall register as a restricted use pesticide any neonicotinoid pesticide labeled as approved for outdoor use that is distributed, sold, sold into, or offered for sale within the State or delivered for transportation or transported in intrastate commerce or between points within this State through any point outside this State, provided that the Secretary shall not register the following products as restricted use pesticides unless classified under federal law as restricted use products:
+(f) Unless the use or sale of a neonicotinoid pesticide is otherwise prohibited, the Secretary shall register as a restricted use pesticide any neonicotinoid pesticide labeled as approved for outdoor use that is distributed, sold, sold into, or offered for sale within the State or delivered for transportation or transported in intrastate commerce or between points within this State through any point outside this State, provided that the Secretary shall not register the following products as restricted use pesticides unless classified under federal law as restricted use products:

 (1) pet care products used for preventing, destroying, repelling, or mitigating fleas, mites, ticks, heartworms, or other insects or organisms;

-(3) indoor pest control products used for preventing, destroying, repelling, or mitigating insects indoors; and
+(3) indoor pest control products used for preventing, destroying, repelling, or mitigating insects indoors.

 • § 919.
 Prohibited distribution; sale or transportation